 Low-impact cardio is a great tool for weight loss.

-And also, these machines don’t cause stress on joints, and you can easily adapt the intensity settings for your exercises as you gain more fitness and mobility.
+Also, these machines don’t cause stress on joints, and you can easily adapt the intensity settings for your exercises as you gain more fitness and mobility.

 Are There Certain Exercises To Avoid?